mxbees/libtech_level-up/Mod-01_theCLI/cd.md

 # Moving from A to B to A to C with CD

 Thanks to `pwd` we can now turn on the CLI's GPS and find out where we are.
+And, thanks to `ls`, we can see what files and directories are in the directory we're currently in.

 But now, how do we get from Point A to Point B?
 What other points can we get to?